HNN731 - Contemporary Nurse Practitioner Role

 For students enrolled in H773: HNN730

 The aim of this unit is to develop the student’s knowledge and understanding of the role and function of the professional nurse practitioner to undertake collaborative practice across complex interdisciplinary alliances, according to the national Nurse Practitioner Standards of Practice and other professional practice guidelines.
 Practice contexts will also be examined, encompassing socio-political diversity, including how the advanced practice role specific for the clinical domain can be extended, supported by reflective practice.
 Students are required to commence a professional portfolio to chart professional knowledge and practice development; and submission of completed placement and clinical supervisor agreements.
-This unit is restricted to the Master of Nursing Practice (Nurse Practitioner).

 This unit is a core unit of the Master of Nursing Practice (Nurse Practitioner).
 In addition to the academic requirements and assessment tasks listed below, students who plan on applying to the Nursing and Midwifery Board of Australia (NMBA) for endorsement as a Nurse Practitioner, are required to: